 Canadian Mountain Holidays offers a variety of week-long heli-ski and heli-snowboarding weeks for advanced-intermediates to expert skiers and snowboarders.
 Most of the trips are to remote lodges in the Bugaboos, Cariboos, Monashees, Purcells and other mountain regions in British Columbia, just on the western side of the Continental Divide.

 Feynan Ecolodge in Jordan

 The country of Jordan has a lot to offer adventure travelers looking to explore the local culture, history, and remote landscapes.
 And one of the best places to stay while there is without a doubt the Feynan Ecolodge.
 Located in the Dana Biosphere Reserve, Feynan is surrounded by miles of wilderness that stretch in all directions.
-That makes it a great place for stargazing, and as such there is a telescope on the roof that is always a favorite of guests.
-Run completely by solar power, with now electric lights at night, the lodge is instead lit up with candles, giving it an amazing ambience that simply can't be found anywhere else.
+That makes it a great place for stargazing, and as such there is a telescope on the roof that is always a favorite amongst guests.
+Run completely by solar power, an no electric lights at night, the lodge is instead lit up with candles, giving it an amazing ambience that simply can't be found anywhere else.